nilearn/nilearn/README.rst

 nilearn
 =======

-NiLearn is a Python module for fast and easy statistical learning on NeuroImaging data.
+Nilearn is a Python module for fast and easy statistical learning on NeuroImaging data.

 It leverages the `scikit-learn <http://scikit-learn.org>`_ Python toolbox for multivariate